Fitzgerald Wintour: Military career

 Photocopies of memoirs from Wintour's time in service, including an account of the Tochi Valley expedition in 1897 and a complaint relating to conditions in the trenches on the Western Front of World War I from 1915, are housed in the Liddell Hart Centre for Military Archives at King's College London.
 The documents were donated by his family in 1990.

 Personal life

 Wintour's first wife died in 1904.
 On 6 January 1912, he married a second time to Alice Jane Blanche Foster, sister of Sir Augustus Vere Foster, 4th Baronet, in Epping, Essex.
 His wife was the great-granddaughter of the novelist Lady Elizabeth Foster (later the Duchess of Devonshire) and the Irish politician John Thomas Foster and the great-great-granddaughter of Frederick Hervey, 4th Earl of Bristol, who served as the Anglican Bishop of Derry.

 Wintour and Foster had two children, Cordelia Mary Wintour (later Baroness James of Rusholme) and Charles Vere Wintour CBE.
 He served as the witness at his son's wedding.
+He is the grandfather of Dame Anna Wintour and Patrick Wintour.